namespace-ee/react-calendar-timeline/README.md

 See [the plugins demo](http://namespace.ee/react-calendar-timeline-docs/#/plugins) ([code](https://github.com/namespace-ee/react-calendar-timeline/blob/master/demo/app/demo-plugins/index.js)) for an example.

+**NOTE!** This API is still experimental and will change in the next versions, as we move toward unifying the internal and external APIs.
+Keep an eye out for the [changelog](https://github.com/namespace-ee/react-calendar-timeline/blob/master/CHANGELOG.md)!

 The children gets passed the following props:

 * `canvasTimeStart`, `canvasTimeEnd` - start and end of the scrolling canvas in Unix timestamps